GUIDELINES AND RESPONSIBILITIES FOR GRADUATE STUDENTS

 The information in this document applies to both on-campus (that is, in-class) students as well as distance education (or on-line) students.

-The University Academic Integrity policy forms the basis for this document and can be found here.
+The University Academic Integrity policy forms the basis for this document.

 Code of Academic Integrity